SiimTulev/WebGame_school/README.md

-Needed programs to start WebGame: MySql Workbench, Visual Studio 2019
+Needed programs to start WebGame: MySql Workbench 8.0, Visual Studio 2019

 Steps to make it work in your visual studio: